JB395/Pool-Payout-Manager/README.md

 }
 ```

-For this example, the total input was 1,020 QTUM, and the split was 9 UTXOs of 100.0 and one of 119.99566, the wallet sending a “transaction to self” and paying a fee of 0.00434 QTUM.
+For this example, the total input was 1,020 QTUM, and the split was 9 UTXOs of 100.0 and one of 119.99566, the wallet sending a "transaction to self" and paying a fee of 0.00434 QTUM.

 Previously you could use the `sendmanywithdupes` command but that took significant formatting and operationally you would want to send to a new address.
 Of course, after either of these commands, the UTXOs must mature for 500 confirmations before they can be used for staking.